 Uphill skiers are required to wear reflective clothing and a light that is visible from any direction.

-Users should be vigilant for snow cats, winch cat cables, snowmobiles, ATVs, trucks, other skiers, riders and other exposures typical of an operating ski area.
+Users should be vigilant for snow cats, winch cat cables, snowmobiles, ATVs, trucks, other skiers and riders, and other exposures typical of an operating ski area.

 Apart from skinning, Whiteface is a great mountain for all skier types.
 Ready to plan your trip?
 Check out our Ski and Stay packages here!